“Airy Elves by Moonlight Shadows seen”

 The elfy tendrils of madness were already, by their dense neural thatch, obscuring the clear light of her reasoning.

 The early Teutons thought elves did both good and evil.
 They exchanged “good” children for evil changelings.
 In an age before child psychology and before any knowledge of neurological deficits, this elf-exchange was a primitive attempt to explain why a normal child might suddenly “go mad” and do bad things.

-In A Midsummer Night’s Dream, the sprite Puck is an elf whom Shakespeare introduces to us in Act 2, Scene 1.
+In A Midsummer Night’s Dream, the spritely Puck is an elf whom Shakespeare introduces to us in Act 2, Scene 1.
+A fairy says:

 “Either I mistake your shape and making quite;

 Or else you are that shrewd and knavish sprite

 That frights the maidens of the villagery;

 Skim milk, and sometimes labour in the quern

 And bootless make the breathless housewife churn;